Skip to content

 Conditions

-Conditions used in If and Assert statements.
+Conditions are used in If and Assert statements.

 Types of Conditions

-Condition accepts one or two Params.
+A condition accepts one or two Params.

-2. There might be second Param.
-Such condition is called binary, for example param1 == param2.
+2. A condition may have a second Param.
+This is called a binary condition, for example, param1 == param2.

 Binary condition with two *Param*s named param1 and param2: